-Want to watch 'Not Quite Hollywood' in the comfort of your own home?
+Need to watch 'Not Quite Hollywood' in the comfort of your own home?
 Hunting down a streaming service to buy, rent, download, or watch the Mark Hartley-directed movie via subscription can be confusing, so we here at Moviefone want to take the pressure off.

-Released August 28th, 2008, 'Not Quite Hollywood' stars Phillip Adams, Glory Annen, Christine Amor, Victoria Anoux The R movie has a runtime of about 1 hr 43 min, and received a user score of 68 (out of 100) on TMDb, which compiled reviews from 87 top users.
+Released August 28th, 2008, 'Not Quite Hollywood' stars Phillip Adams, Glory Annen, Christine Amor, Victoria Anoux The R movie has a runtime of about 1 hr 43 min, and received a user score of 68 (out of 100) on TMDb, which compiled reviews from 87 experienced users.

-What, so now you want to know what the movie's about?
+Want to know what the movie's about?
 Here's the plot: "As Australian cinema broke through to international audiences in the 1970s through respected art house films like Peter Weir's "Picnic At Hanging Rock," a new underground of low-budget exploitation filmmakers were turning out considerably less highbrow fare.
 Documentary filmmaker Mark Hartley explores this unbridled era of sex and violence, complete with clips from some of the scene's most outrageous flicks and interviews with the renegade filmmakers themselves."

 'Not Quite Hollywood' Release Dates